Rookie safety Marquise Blair makes loud first impression in Seahawks debut

 Afterward, he said he wasn’t sure exactly what he did wrong on the hit.
 Pete Carroll offered some clarity.

 “We were very close to doing that exactly right,” Carroll said.
-“That’s a left shoulder hit for him coming in, and he chose to hit with his right shoulder, and so it places his helmet in position in question. … But to make it so that they can’t (call) the penalty on it, you hit with your left shoulder so your helmet is not in front of the receiver.
+“That’s a left shoulder hit for him coming in, and he chose to hit with his right shoulder, and so it places his helmet position in question. … But to make it so that they can’t (call) the penalty on it, you hit with your left shoulder so your helmet is not in front of the receiver.
 We didn’t quite get that done right, but it still was an excellent effort to do what we’re trying and get the head out of our game.

 “So we’ll get better and he’ll learn, and we’ll grow from that.”

 Blair finished with five tackles in his Seahawks debut — including one tackle for loss and one quarterback hit — while playing both safety positions.
-He took ownership of one obvious error, when he chased after the QB in the backfield instead of staying with the running back, who made an easy catch for a sizeable gain.
+He took ownership of one obvious error, when he chased after the QB in the backfield instead of staying with the running back, who made an easy catch for a sizable gain.

 Carroll had said earlier in the week Blair was one of the rookies he was most eager to see in the preseason opener, and Blair now looks like a legitimate challenger to Tedric Thompson, among others, for a starting job.